Frequently Asked Questions

 During the session, the Psychologist will briefly explain important aspects of our service, such as the privacy and confidentiality of any information discussed in your sessions.
 They will then give you an opportunity to discuss why you have decided to attend counselling and what you hope to change or improve upon as a result of your sessions.
 The Psychologist will also be happy to answer any questions you may have regarding the counselling process.
 After discussing your concerns in some detail (which may take more than one session) you can expect the Psychologist to provide you with information about how counselling may assist with the difficulties you are experiencing and what would be involved in any future sessions.
 If for some reason the Psychologist believes there is a more appropriate practitioner or organisation to assist you, they will explain this to you and with your permission they will help to co-ordinate a referral.

-Individual counselling sessions are approximately 50 minutes in duration and the fee per session is $180 per session with one of our Registered Psychologists and $220 per session with our Clinical Psychologist.
+Individual counselling sessions are approximately 50 minutes in duration and are charged at $220 with one of our Registered Psychologists and $250 per session with our Clinical Psychologists.

 Can I get a rebate from Medicare?